 and related asset pricing (housing and mortgage/financial bubble)

 US national debt is about $10.5 trillion (actual numbers are

 much higher, since US government accounting rules do not meet private

 business accounting standards)

-Foreign Debtors hold about 45% of the US National Debt
+Foreign debtors hold about 45% of the US national

 The actual U.S. economic growth is much less than

 advertised.
-Since 2001, economic growth has been largely fueled by rapid
+Since 2001, the economic growth has been largely fueled by rapid

 increases in asset prices (housing bubble) and expanding consumer debt